michpohl/audio-scheduler/README.md

 ### Installation & Start:
 1. Make sure you have Python 3.5 installed
 2. Pull the repository into a directory on your device.
-3. Put the .wav files that you want to use into the subfolders a, b, c & d
+3. Put the .wav files that you want to use into the subfolders a, b, c & d.
+Each of those subfolders corresponds to one stereo channel output
 4. run startup.sh